scarlet-tobar/Hugo-2-Gopher-and-Gemini/README.md

 GPLv3

 # Extra notes
-Use textChar: false if you are going to use fixup.sh, or you'll get doble "i" in your gophermap.
+* Use textChar: false if you are going to use fixup.sh, or you'll get doble "i" in your gophermap.

-Help from the scripts: add -h when executing.
+* Help from the scripts: add -h when executing.

+* Copy the contents from layouts to layouts-gg, so it transforms the files.

+* Rebase with hugo2gg.py doesn't work (yet?), use fixup.sh